dkavolis/rpcad/README.md

 optimization without having to run it inside CAD environment.
 Works with local CAD programs but should also work with remote ones.

 Currently only Fusion360 is supported.
+Call `Client.reload_project()` once in a while to slow down memory leaks and increase time between crashes.

 ## Note